nhsconnect/FHIR-NRLS-API/pages/explore/retrieval_formats.md

 Please see the [format code value set](https://fhir.nhs.uk/STU3/ValueSet/NRLS-Format-1) for the list of codes to use.

+Consumers and Providers SHOULD support PDF as a minimum.

 Note that the NRL supports referencing multiple formats of a record document on a single pointer.

 ## Direct vs Proxy ##